khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 #### Clear and meaningful link text

-The user should be able to predict where they will navigate to upon click.
-Try to avoid vague link texts such as "learn more".
-Do not use URLs as the link text as they are not easily readable or friendly to screen-readers.
-Remember that users of screen-readers cannot skim long links.
-Keep link text concise and no longer than a full sentence.
+Users should be able to predict where they will navigate to upon click.
+Avoid vague link texts such as "learn more" or "click here", adding URLs as link texts or long links that cannot be skimmed by screen readers.
+Keep link texts concise, no longer than a full sentence and human-readable.
 * **Example:** Before reviewing a MR, review the [best practices](/accessibility/best-practices/).

 #### Do not include full stops in links